OliveriQ/Fractals/README.md

 # Fractals
-A collection of programs that render mathematical fractals
+A collection of programs that render mathematical fractals.